wenext-limited/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 **Method 1: Description Reference:**

-Include a ticket reference in your PR description using either the complete URL format https://<JIRA_ORG>.atlassian.net/browse/ISSUE-123 or the shortened ticket ID ISSUE-123.
+Include a ticket reference in your PR description, using either the complete URL format `https://<JIRA_ORG>.atlassian.net/browse/ISSUE-123` or the shortened ticket ID `ISSUE-123` (without prefix or suffix for the shortened ID).

 **Method 2: Branch Name Detection:**